flowroute/flowroute-messaging-nodejs/flowroutemessaginglib/README.md

 			console.log(response);
 		};

-6. Save the file wit a **.js** extension.
-For example, **sendmsg.js**.

-7. Add the Controllers and methods to the file.
-See [MessagesController](#msgcontroller)

-8. After adding the MessageController methods, the file can be run from a terminal window as follows:

-		node createmsg.js

 ## MessagesController<a name=msgcontroller></a>

 The MessagesController contains the functions required to send outbound SMS texts and to retrieve MDRs.
 The following sections describe the use of the APIController and its two functions:

 *	[`createMessage `](#createmsg)

 * 	[`get_message_lookup`](#getmsg)

 ### `createMessage(message, callback)`<a name=createmsg></a>